reliantsolutions/hiera-resources/README.md

 r.set 'common:messages2', messages.to_json
 </pre>

-Configure deserialization in Hiera's configuration file.
-Use :yaml if appropriate.
+Configure deserialization in ~/.puppet/hiera.yaml (use :yaml instead of :json if appropriate).
 <pre>
 :redis:
   :deserialize: :json